Horryportier/openup/v1/BUGS.md

 - [ ] errors when json file is empty or doesn't exist
 - [x] deleting items deletes wrong one
 - [ ] error when list is empty
+- [ ] after changing editor it opens file in old choice even though file changed and it displays it corretly.